johnwargo/Cert2Arduino/readme.md

 > A valid C variable name can contain letters, digits, and underscores, but must always start with a letter or an underscore; it cannot start with a number, contain spaces, or use reserved keywords like "int" or "float" - examples include: "age", "my_variable", "totalSum", "x", "y".

 Reference: [C Variable Names (Identifiers)](https://www.w3schools.com/c/c_variables_names.php).

+I found that the Arduino Compiler doesn't care if the file has the continuation character (`\`) appended at the end of each line (except for the last one), so I added a checkbox you can use to enable or disable that in the output.

 Next, click the **Chose File** button and navigate to the folder location where you stored the public certificate file.
 Select the file then click the **Open** button as shown in the example below.
 If you're on macOS or Linux, this may look a little different but the process is generally the same.